 Cheshire East Council have designated Radway Green Road as a potential new employment area, and have suggested they would like to see the service area expanded with additional facilities.

-This service area was built by Kelly's Kitchen in partnership with Petrofina, who were attracted to the area following the competition of the Barthomley Link.
+This service area was built by Kelly's Kitchen in partnership with Petrofina, who were attracted to the area following the completion of the Barthomley Link.
 They spent £1.2m on the project and initially called it Barthomley services, though it would become known as their Crewe branch.

 The first plan, drawn in 1987, had a smaller restaurant positioned next to the A500.
 A revised plan, dated 1989, had the restaurant in its present position, in a larger building with an overhanging roof and a tall chimney.
 The hotel was now labelled 'Highway Lodge'.